williehwc/mass-email/README.md

 - `tls`: use TLS?
 Choices are `yes`, `no`, and `auto`.
 - `from`: the email address from which you are sending the email; either `john@example.com` or `John Smith <john@example.com>` format is accepted.
 Note that many email servers will intervene (e.g. overwrite your `from` address) if you enter an unauthorized `from` address.
 - `username`: your SMTP username; we'll ask for your password later.
+- `cc`: an array of email addresses to carbon-copy in every email.
+- `bcc`: an array of email addresses to blind carbon-copy in every email.

 You'll need a `list.csv` file that defines the email addresses (`to`) and custom variables/fields.
 For each recipient, you can define a `filename` to use for the email subject and body.
 If `filename` is not defined, `email.txt` is used.
 The header row `to,filename,...` is required.